japhethkimeu/droughtmonitoring/README.md

 # Drought monitoring using precipitation and temperature time series data in Google Earth Engine
-This project details how to compute combined drought index using precipitation and temperature time series data in Google Earth Engine.
-Combined drought index (cdi) is usually a combination of three indices precipitation index, temperature index, and soil moisture index.
-In this project, we computed cdi using precipitation and temperature using chirps rainfall data and MODIS land surface temperature data for the year 2010 from January to December.
+This project details how to assess vegetation health as a proxy for agricultural drought using Vegetation Health Index (VHI).
+VHI is obtained by the sum of Vegetation Condition Index (VCI) and Temperature Condition Index (TCI).
+I used MODIS NDVI dataset to compute VCI and MODIS Land Surface Temperature (LST) to compute TCI in Google Earth Engine.

-The code is self explanatory and can be used to replicate the results in GEE.
+Link to GEE code https://code.earthengine.google.com/a7990d50b5859ee50f9751059e4ae692.